vmware-archive/cloud-automation-content/blueprints/vmw-veba/README.md

 ### Usage:
-This Blueprint can be launched manually but it's often preferable to launch via Code Stream such that the inputs can be added in the COde Stream pipeline rather than having to type them in each time.
+This Blueprint can be launched manually but it's often preferable to launch via Code Stream such that the inputs can be added in the Code Stream pipeline rather than having to type them in each time.

 Note: You may need to make some tweaks to the networking settings depending on